Modern work

 SharePoint Online is a collaborative, cloud-based platform that functions as a single knowledge base of valid and authorized information.
 It powers content collaboration across M365, including files you work with in Teams, Yammer, and Outlook.
 It enables portals, news, pages, lists, and a platform for business apps.
 OneDrive, on the other hand, allows you to store your private files in a centralized location, and access them from a variety of devices.
 As soon as you’re ready to share your files, you can easily do that.
 In OneDrive, you’re the owner of the created documents, whereas in SharePoint the content ownership belongs to the site owner.

 Regardless of the one you choose, both options surpass the document level and go further to enable content creation and collaboration.
 Microsoft Teams is another collaboration hub that comes into play here.
-To find out more about how it differs from SharePoint, make sure to read this blog post.
+To find out more about how it differs from SharePoint, make sure to read our SharePoint vs Teams blog post.

 Coordinate